KankakeeCommunityCollege/tuition-and-aid/_accordions/faq/when-do-i-need-to-register-for-my-classes-in-order-to-use-my-financial-aid.md

 ---
+accordion_page: 'Financial Aid FAQ'
-question: "When do I need to register for my classes in order to use my financial aid?"
+card_heading: "When do I need to register for my classes in order to use my financial aid?"
 order: 6
 ---